johnny-mom/terraform-atlantis-on-aci/README.md

 # terraform-atlantis-on-aci
-For using Terraform to setup Atlantis (https://www.runatlantis.io) on Azure Container Instances (ACI)
+A Terraform module used to setup Atlantis (https://www.runatlantis.io) on Azure Container Instances (ACI)

 ## How to use:

+## Possible Issues: